 Where to Stay on the Las Vegas to Salt Lake City Drive

-If you’re not looking for a traditional hotel stay on this road trip, Airbnb can also be a great option anywhere along the drive.
-There are countless properties available from private rooms to entire homes such as this comfortable option close to Zion!
-Click here to browse other Airbnbs!
+If you’re not looking for a traditional hotel stay on this road trip, private rentals can also be a great option anywhere along the drive.
+There are countless properties available such as this modern cabin in Zion or this penthouse apartment in downtown Salt Lake City!
+Click here to browse other private rentals!

 Where to Stay in St George